Predoctoral Genetics Training Program

 Our PhD students range from those just beginning their journey and exploring potential research mentors to advanced students who are in the final stages of completing their doctoral dissertations.

 This course (HUMGEN 630) consists of a series of seminars and discussions on a special topic of interest to students, presented by invited speakers over several weeks each semester.
 The seminars are open to the University community.
 Registration for this course is limited to PIBS students, graduate students in CMB, and students supported by the Predoctoral Genetics Training Program.
-These “short courses” are coordinated and sponsored cooperatively by the CMB Program and the Genetics Predoctoral Training Program.
+These “short courses” are coordinated and sponsored cooperatively by the Genetics Training Program (GTP) and the Program in Cellular and Molecular Biology (CMB).

 Christine R. Beck, Ph.D., Assistant Professor of Genetics and Genome Sciences at The Jackson Laboratory has been selected as the Alumni Seminar Speaker this year.